-Cammy Barnes attended Fife College on several occasions starting in 2013, studying barbering.
+Cammy Barnes attended Fife College on several occasions starting in 2013, studying both Theatre and Electrical.
 He was based at the Kirkcaldy Campus (formerly known as St Brycedale Campus).

-Although barbering was his trade, music was always his passion — his barbershop became a community hub where he often performed casually.
+While barbering became his day job, music was always his passion, and his barbershop soon became a community hub where he often performed casually.
 He was cutting hair and entertaining locals, including Scotland rugby players before big matches.

 During his early career, Cammy joined the Red Hot Chilli Pipers after touring with the Black Watch show.
-He spent eight years touring internationally with the band, even featuring on the soundtrack of How to Train Your Dragon 2, which was a highlight of his time with them.
+He spent eight years touring internationally with the band, even featuring on the soundtrack of How to Train Your Dragon 2 — a definite highlight of his time with them.

-After his time on tour, Cammy shifted focus to pursue his own solo career.
+After years on the road, Cammy shifted focus to pursue a solo career.
 He still occasionally performs with the Pipers, contributing to writing and PR or joining them for major gigs.

-Having that qualification gave me the freedom to take risks and follow my dreams, knowing I had a strong foundation to stand on.
+Having those qualifications gave me the freedom to take risks and follow my dreams, knowing I had a strong foundation to stand on.
 That freedom made it easier to chase my music dreams without worrying too much.
-So yeah, the barbering course wasn’t just about the job, it was about giving me a stepping stone to go after what I love.”
+So yeah, the courses weren’t just about the subjects, they were stepping stones to go after what I love.”

 Cammy Barnes has experienced a remarkable journey from his roots in Fife to becoming a celebrated singer-songwriter.